LatinScribe/BetaGoZero/README.md

 Our project is centered around the domain of the game Go.
-Go is a two player board game that originated in China over 3000 years ago (\"AlphaGo\").
+Go is a two player board game that originated in China over 3000 years ago (AlphaGo).
 The two players - one playing with black stones, one playing with white stones - rotate placing stones of their respective colour on the board, with the player with the black stones starting first.
 The objective of the game is gain more points than your opponent